 .
 If you only plan to play hacks after patching select Run in emulator

 .
 This way, you will be able to double click .bps files and instantly play them in your emulator in the future!
 If you don't want to run the emulator right away, keep it on Create ROM

 If you already know how to play ROMs with an emulator, you can skip this part!
 If this is your first time, I'll explain it to you:

 Loading the ROM

-We're gonna use Snes9x, an emulator for SNES games.
-It's able to play any SNES game commercially sold, but has no issues playing ROMhacks, so long as the ROM is written well.
+We're going to use Snes9x in this example, an emulator for SNES games.
+It's able to play any SNES game commercially sold and has no issues playing ROM hacks - as long as everything is patched correctly.

 in that case.

 If you have chosen Create ROM